 When the ACL is displayed, any ACEs that match an entry in the trustee list of groups the icon has a green tick.
+The ones that don't match are grayed out.
 You can then review what permissions the trustee will be granted or denied on the folder.

 To return to Permissions Mode, click on the Clear button.

 This is a screenshot of the Trustee Mode:

 The table below shows the meaning of the icons that are used in ACLViewer, PM and TM signifies in which mode the icon is used.

 This software is Freeware.
 You use this software at your own risk.
 I do not warrant this software to be fit for any purpose, and I cannot be held accountable for any form of data loss that occurs as a result of using this program, you use it at your own risk.